Dnemni/2024-scouting-app/README.md

-# 2024-scouting-app
-The Scouting App for the 2024 Season "Crescendo"
+# the scouting app for the 2024 FRC season "Crescendo"